open-rmf/fleet_adapter_template/README.md

 # fleet_adapter_template

+> Note: If you are on ros2 humble and below take a look at the [humble](https://github.com/open-rmf/fleet_adapter_template/tree/humble) branch.

 The objective of this package is to serve as a reference or template for writing a python based `full_control` RMF fleet adapter.

 > Note: The implementation in this package is not the only way to write a `full_control` fleet adapter.
 It is only one such example that may be helpful for users to quickly integrate their fleets with RMF.